AVEVA/sample-adh-waveform-angular/README.md

 ### Community

-If you would like to see an example of basic interactions with an OCS community, enter an existing community id in the `communityId` field of the configuration.
+If you would like to see an example of basic interactions with an OCS community, enter an existing community id in the `CommunityId` field of the configuration.
 Make sure to also grant the appropriate "Community Member" role to the Client-Credentials Client used by the sample.
 If you have not yet created a community, see the [documentation](https://docs.osisoft.com/bundle/ocs/page/communities/create-a-community.html) for instructions.
 Entering a community id will enable three additional steps in the sample.

 If you are not using OCS communities, leave the `communityId` property empty.